-With more than 400,000 children in the U.S. foster care system, there’s a great need for care in this area.
+With more than 400,000 children in the U.S. foster care system and over 5700 in Alabama (Alabama DHR), there’s a great need for care in this area.
 In fact, there has been a significant increase in the number of foster children in the system; it’s estimated that six percent of all U.S. children will be in foster care.
 The system, while vexed with significant challenges and complex in nature, has many well-meaning people working around the clock to make it right.

-Foster parents and children often need access to resources that, while forthcoming from pertinent organizations and agencies, may not be in their network or on their radar.
-Foster Coalition aims to bridge the gap between resources and foster children and parents.
-In that way, we act as an information hub and vital connection between organizations and agencies and those who need care in the foster system.
+Foster parents and children often need access to resources that, while available from organizations and agencies, may not be in their network or on their radar.
+Foster Coalition aims to bridge the gap between resources and foster parents and children.
+In this way, we act as an information hub and vital connection between organizations and agencies and those who need care within the foster system.

-By bridging this gap, Foster Coalition works to ensure that volunteers, foster parents, and other interested parties are able to adequately support foster youth.
+By bridging this gap, Foster Coalition works to ensure that foster parents, families, volunteers, and other interested parties are able to adequately support foster youth.
 We strive to make foster care a better system—whether the eventual end goal is family reunification, kinship placement, adoption, and/or independence.

 Foster children are among the most vulnerable in our society.
 The Bible calls us many times to care for vulnerable individuals, in particular orphans and widows (James 1:27, Isaiah 1:17).
 The need for a connected and developed foster care system is great.